lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-linux-create-custom.md

 <tags
 	ms.service="virtual-machines"
-	ms.date="07/24/2015"
+	ms.date="10/14/2015"
 	wacn.date=""/>

-# How to Create a Custom Virtual Machine Running Linux in Azure
+# How to Create a Custom Linux VM

+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the classic deployment model.
+Azure recommends that most new deployments use the [Resource Manager model](/documentation/articles/virtual-machines-linux-tutorial/).

 This topic describes how to create a *custom* virtual machine with the Azure CLI using the classic deployment model.
 We will use a Linux image from the available **IMAGES** on Azure.
 The Azure CLI commands give following configuration choices among others: